Freemasonry is the one of the world’s oldest non-religious, non-political, fraternal and charitable organisations.

 It's not just the Masonic Charities that we help support, but charities and good causes nationally and throughout the Province of Down.

-Over the years Freemasons have raised many hundreds of thousands of pounds for well known non Masonic charities.
+Over the years Craigantlet Lodge of Friendship No. 486 have helped raised many hundreds of thousands of pounds for well known non Masonic charities and good causes.